ievaaleksandravica/nodejs-basics/README.md

 ### Code-along exercises
 * `first-node-script.js` This file is the very first code along to create a Javascript file and test all the integrations.
 Very basic and nothing fancy.

-### Ad-hoc Challenges
+* `app-write-file.js` Script to write files - works as overwrite.
+If file exists it will overwrite, if doesn't it creates it and pushes the content.
-* `ch-1-append-file.js` Script to append files.
+* `append-file-content.js` Script to append files.

 ### Notes App
-* `app.js` Script to write files - works as overwrite.
-If file exists it will overwrite, if doesn't it creates it and pushes the content.
+* `app.js` Script to call functions from other files.
 * `notes.txt` File created as a result of the above mentioned file.
 Appended by running script from ch-1-append-file.js
+* `notes.js` Functions to be called in app.js file

 ### Weather App
 * No files related yet